mibo01699/AJYAL/README.md

 ---

-© 2026 Arabian Eagle Corporation (A.E.C.) – Building the Digital Future for Conflict-Affected Regions
+🦅 Developed by Arabian Eagle Technology Group (A.E.C.)
+Building the Digital Future for Conflict-Affected Regions